 If you’re someone who comes out in a cold sweat when you hear the term ‘networking’, don’t worry – you’re not alone.
-Many people find it difficult to strike up conversation at professional events; however, networking and relationship building is a cornerstone of the insurance industry, so avoiding it will mean you could miss out on some valuable career opportunities.
+Many people find it difficult to strike up a conversation at professional events; even more so given the circumstances of the past two years!
+However, networking and relationship building is a cornerstone of the insurance industry, so avoiding it will mean you could miss out on some valuable career opportunities.
+Here are our top tips for getting back out there.

-While online networking through channels like LinkedIn is becoming more popular, face to face still proves most effective so here is our advice to get the most out of your next event.
+While online networking through channels like LinkedIn is popular (and was our only option during COVID), face-to-face still has its place.
+So whether it's a local event or a national conference, here is our advice to get the most out of your next event.

-It can be difficult to mingle in a large crowd, particularly if you’re new to networking or are a naturally introverted person.
-Arriving early will allow you to engage in one-to-one conversations or participate in small group discussions.
+It can be difficult to mingle in a large crowd, particularly if you’re nervous about meeting people again, are new to networking or are a naturally introverted person.
+Arriving early will allow you to compose yourself, engage in one-to-one conversations or participate in small group discussions.
 It will also help you to become more relaxed as the event goes on.

 It is useful to have a few general questions prepared to help break the ice and generate conversation.
 These could include ‘How long have you worked for your company?’ or ‘What do you like most about your work/role?’